-(6) When an amendment or certificate is timely filed with the amendment clerk under Rule 21, the amendment or certificate shall be forwarded to the Appropriations Committee.
-Upon receipt of an amendment, the Appropriations Committee shall automatically prepare a fiscal note.

-(7) In obtaining the information required by these rules, the Appropriations Committee may utilize the services of the Office of the Budget and any other State agency as may be necessary.

-(8) Any bill proposing any change relative to the retirement system of the Commonwealth or any political subdivision thereof, funded in whole or in part out of the public funds of the Commonwealth or any political subdivision, shall have attached to it an actuarial note.
+- (6) When an amendment or certificate is timely filed with the amendment clerk under Rule 21, the amendment or certificate shall be forwarded to the Appropriations Committee. - (7) In obtaining the information required by these rules, the Appropriations Committee may utilize the services of the Office of the Budget and any other State agency as may be necessary. - (8) No bill proposing any change relative to a public employee pension or retirement plan may be given second consideration until an actuarial note prepared by an enrolled pension actuary as provided in Section 615-B of the Administrative Code of 1929 has been attached.
+No amendment to any bill proposing any change relative to a public employee pension or retirement plan may be considered until an actuarial note prepared by an enrolled pension actuary as provided in Section 615-B of the Administrative Code of 1929 has been attached.
 Except for the provisions pertaining to the content of fiscal notes as set forth in paragraphs (a) through (i) of subsection (3), all the provisions pertaining to and procedures required of bills containing fiscal notes, shall, where applicable, also be required for bills containing actuarial note.
-The actuarial note shall contain a brief explanatory statement or note which shall include a reliable estimate of the financial and actuarial effect of the proposed change in any such retirement system.
+The actuarial note shall contain a brief explanatory statement or note which shall include a reliable estimate of the financial and actuarial effect of the proposed change to such public employee pension or retirement plan.